 Set the default file types corresponding to output file extensions.
+The order in which file extensions are shown is not significant.

 Click in the Extension column and type to change an output extension.
 The text will be trimmed of whitespace, converted to lower case and any '.' characters removed.